haruosuz/microbe/references/mbioinfo.2021.md

 The Ambiguous Root of Cetartiodactyla
 The ML tree inferred with the whole amino acid data set places the clade containing Tylopoda (represented by its only extant family; Camelidae) and Suina as the sister group to all other cetartiodactylans with 71.8% rootstrap support (Fig. 6).
 Yet, The AU test did not reject Tylopoda alone as the sister group to all other cetartiodactylans.

+figure 6.
+The ML rooted tree of as inferred from the whole Cetartiodactyla amino acid data set.

 ### 2019-12-01

 https://github.com/haruosuz/evolve/blob/master/references/README.evolve.tools.md#iqtree_assessing-phylogenetic-assumptions